Healthy Pumpkin Granola

 - Pecans.
 This richly flavored nut pairs well with pumpkin puree and spices.

 - Pepitas.
-It is pumpkin granola, so what perfect seed to use than pumpkin seeds!
+It is pumpkin granola, so what better seed to use than pumpkin seeds?!

 - Cinnamon.
 Cinnamon is great, but feel free to use pumpkin pie spice if you prefer.
 You may even like to add both!

 - Allspice.
-If you don’t have allspice, nutmeg or smidge of ground clove will do nicely.
+If you don’t have allspice, nutmeg, or a smidge of ground clove, a smidge of ground clove will do nicely.

 - Salt.
-My favorite salt for just about everything is pink mineral salt, aka Himilayan Salt.
-It’s has beneficial minerals and trace elements you won’t find in other salts.
+My favorite salt for just about everything is pink mineral salt (aka Himalayan Salt).
+It has beneficial minerals and trace elements you won’t find in other salts.
 Plus, it’s delicious!

 This post contains affiliate links.
 Read my full disclosure here.